beaulieukevin/toolbox/docs/README-admin.md

 Plans are the main heart of Toolbox, this is where you define all the plans Toolbox will refer to.
 The list of plans are being referred by the `toolbox list` command.
 For more information on how to create or update an existing plan, read the [plan management guide](/docs/README-plan-management.md).

 In this example `vscode` is a plan.
 Users will be able to execute a plan installation by using `toolbox install vscode`.
 It is up to you to define the plan name.

+If you don't have plans yet, either don't add the `plans` object or leave it empty.

 | Field         | Required | Description                                                                      |
 |---------------|----------|----------------------------------------------------------------------------------|